 We generate revenues primarily from (i) the fees that we charge for our service of matching institutional funding partners with borrowers (i.e., our loan facilitation service) and for other services we provide over the lifetime of the loan (i.e., our post-origination service and guarantee service); (ii) interests from borrowers from our microcredit business and the financing fees we charges for the loans facilitated through the Consolidated Trusts and Partnerships (i.e., our financing income).
-Our consolidated VIE, Shenzhen Tangren, and external financing guarantee companies charge borrowers a guarantee fee, a portion of which will be subsequently paid to us as the service fee.
-We also charge service fees directly to certain institutional funding partners.
-In 2019, our service fee rate (annualized based on original amount of loan principal) of our major loan products ranged from 0.0% to 24.1% and the service fees we charged for loan facilitation services, post-origination services, not an experiment of 0.0% to 21.4% and the service fees we charged for loan facilitation service fee rate (annualized based on original amount of loan principal) of our major loan products ranged from 0.0% to 21.4% and the service fees we charged for loan facilitation services, post-origination services, post-origination services and guarantee services and guarantee services accounted for 59.6%, 9.3% and 0.7%, respectively, of our total net revenues.
-In 2021, our service fee rate (annualized based on original amount of loan principal) of our major loan principal) of our total net revenues.
-In 2021, our service fee rate (annualized based on original amount of loan principal) of our major loan principal) of our major loan products ranged from 0.1% to 11.8% and the service fees we charged for loan facilitatio
+We charge a service fee from the borrower indirectly through financial institutional cooperators or from certain institutional funding partners directly.
+The financing guarantee companies charge borrowers a guarantee fee, a portion of which will be subsequently paid to us as the service fee.
+We cooperated with Shenzhen Xintang (VIE) to provide guarantees for certain loan products that we facilitate in the past.
+Shenzhen Xintang (VIE) did not renew its financing guarantee license in 2022.
+We settled the remaining business of Shenzhen Xintang (VIE) in the first quarter of 2023.
+Shenzhen Xintang (VIE) no longer guarantees any loan products.
+In 2023, one of our Chinese Mainland subsidiaries, Tianjin Yuexin that holds the financing guarantee license, started the financing guarantee business.
+In 2024, we expect to deepen our cooperation with other financial institutional cooperators to provide guarantees for the loans that we facilitate in the future.
+See "Item 4.
+Information on the Company-4.B.
+Business Overview-Our Partnership with Financial Institutional Cooperators."
+In 2021, our service fee rate (annualized based on original amount of loan principal) of our major loan products ranged from 0.1% to 11.8% and the service fees we charged for loan facilitation services, post-origination services and guarantee services accounted for 70.2%, 8.7%, and 0.4%, respectively, of our total net revenues.
+In 2022, our service fee rate (annualized based on original amount of loan principal) of our major loan products ranged from 0.8% to 12.9% and the service fees we charged for loan facilitation services, post-origination services and guarantee services accounted for 57.4%, 10.5%, and 0.1%, respectively, of our total net revenues.
+In 2023, our service fee rate (annualized based on original amount of loan principal) of our major loan products ranged from 0.9% to 11.2% and the service fees we charged for loan facilitation services, post-origination services and guarantee services accounted for 56.9%, 12.4%, and 0.5%, respectively, of our total net revenues.
+In 2021, 2022 and 2023, our financing income accounted for 18.5%, 27.1% and 23.6%, respectively, of our total net revenues.

 The total borrowing cost is expressed as APR, the actual annualized cost of borrowing over the term of a loan.
-The following table sets forth the APR range of our major loan products for the periods indicated.
+The following table sets forth the APR range of our major loan product for the periods indicated.